ccb012100/playlister/README.md

 # playlister

-View and search your Spotify playlists
+Tool to download your Spotify Playlists into a SQLite database.

 ## notes